tethysplatform/tethys/docs/tutorials/google_earth_engine/vis_gee_layers.rst

 .. tip::

     If you test the ``Load`` button at this point, the AJAX call to the ``get-image-collection`` endpoint will fail because it is missing the CSRF token.
 The token is used to verify that the call came from our client-side code and not from a site posing to be our site.
-As a security precaution, the server will reject any POST requests that don't include this token.
-We'll add the CSRF token in the next step.
+As a security precaution, the server will reject any POST requests that don't include this token. you'll add the CSRF token in the next step.
 For more information about CSRF see: `Cross Site Request Forgery protection <https://docs.djangoproject.com/en/2.2/ref/csrf/>`_.

 3. Add the following code to the :file:`public/js/main.js` file to automatically attach the CSRF Token to every AJAX request that needs it: